AdamBoley/Beergate/README.md

 ### Discussion

-The Beer model contains three keyword fields.
+The Beer model contains a keyword field, which may hold any number of values.
 The intention is to list these as one of the first items on a beer review post, so as to give a quick summary of the beers' characteristics to a reader.
 <br>
 <br>
 The model also contains separate upvotes and downvotes fields, and methods to return counts of these.
 I am personally an avid user of Reddit, but I dislike Reddit's choice to combine upvotes and downvotes into a single number, as a user cannot see the total number of upvotes and downvotes.
 With separate upvote and downvote counts, the intention is to display both numbers, so that users can see how many people agree with a review, and how many people disagree, so as to be as well-informed as possible.